-2444 1111 011010 Policy Table The Policy Table contains the following data • Enable - Use this checkbox to Enable or Disable a Policy as required.
-Click "Save" after making any changes. • Name - Each policy is given a unique name to identify it.
-This name is not known to the remote VPN endpoint; it is used only to assist managing your policies. • Endpoint - The address of the remote VPN endpoint. • Type - The Type is "Auto" or "Manual" as explained above. • Local LAN - IP address or subnet on your local LAN.
-Traffic must be from (or to) these addresses to be covered by this policy. • Remote LAN - IP address or subnet on the remote LAN.
-Traffic must be to (or from) these addresses to be covered by this policy. • ESP - ESP (Encapsulating Security Payload) encryption protocol used for the VPN data.
+as required.
+Click "Save" after making any changes.
+Name - Each policy is given a unique name to identify it.
+This name is not known to the remote VPN endpoint; it is used only to assist managing your policies.
+Endpoint - The address of the remote VPN endpoint.
+Type - The Type is "Auto" or "Manual" as explained above.
+Local LAN - IP address or subnet on your local LAN.
+Traffic must be from (or to) these addresses to be covered by this policy.
+Remote LAN - IP address or subnet on the remote LAN.
+Traffic must be to (or from) these addresses to be covered by this policy.
+ESP - ESP (Encapsulating Security Payload) encryption protocol used for the VPN data.
 Buttons Save Save any changes to the "Enable" setting for each policy.
 Edit Edit (modify) the selected policy.
 (Select a policy by clicking on the radio button.)
 Delete Delete the selected policy.
 (Select a policy by clicking on the radio button.)
 Add Auto Policy Change to the input screen for an "Auto" policy.
 See the following section for details.
 When the new policy is saved, it will appear in the bottom row of the Policy Table.

-Add Manual Change to the input screen for an "Manual" policy.
+Add Manual Policy Change to the input screen for a "Manual" policy.
 See the following section for details.
-Policy When the new policy is saved, it will appear in the bottom row of the Policy Table.
+When the new policy is saved, it will appear in the bottom row of the Policy Table.
 VPN Status View details of each current VPN Tunnel (connection) in a sub-window.
 You also have the option of viewing the VPN Log.